-This bean dip recipe is simple and easy to put together.
-Spread it over a large platter to serve lots of people.
+This bean dip is simple and easy to put together.
 We think it’s perfect for all those summer potlucks and family gatherings or for any Mexican meal.

-Why is it called 7 Layer Bean Dip?
+Why is it called seven layer dip?
 Because there are typically 7 layers involved when preparing this Tex-Mex appetizer.
 The layers can be modified based on your liking, but these are the layers we like to include:

 - Refried Beans or Frito’s Bean Dip